anitaposch/learn-bitcoin/manuscript/201-Arguments-against-Bitcoin.md

 ### Bitcoin's Transaction Limit
 _The Bitcoin network is only capable of processing seven transactions per second.
 That is not enough to maintain a global payment network.
 If all people were using Bitcoin, the network would be overburdened._

 The Lightning Network has been in development since the beginning of 2018.
 This is a protocol that is located one level above the Bitcoin blockchain.
 The Lightning Network is expected to handle thousands of micro-payments per second in a few years and has already shown a good degree of success for instant cross-continent payments.
 The Bitcoin blockchain will be used as the base settlement layer for large transactions, while small payments for a coffee, for instance, will take place on the Lightning Network.
 As the user, you do not need to know how this works.
-Most of us also do not know how Netflix or sending an email works and yet we do it every day.
+Most of us do not know how Netflix or sending an email works and yet we do it every day.

 ### Mining Pool Concentration
 A mining pool is a structure that "pools" together computational resources provided by connected hashers (pool contributors) to increase the likelihood of finding a new block, which results in more bitcoin reward pay-outs.

 While it is true that mining pools can become concentrated in specific areas or jurisdictions, like in China before their authoritarian government outlawed Bitcoin mining in June 2021, they still have less influence than you may first think.
-Firstly, mining pools consist of thousands of individual miners, just because a mining pool is located in China does not mean that the individual miner has to be located in China.
+Firstly, mining pools consist of thousands of individual miners.
+Just because a mining pool is located in China does not mean that the individual miner has to be located in China.
 Hashers want to ensure that the pool they contribute to is engaging in behavior that is aligned to the Bitcoin philosophy.
 In an event of disagreement, miners are free to switch pools.
 In 2013, the Bitcoin mining pool GHash.io reached more than 50% of the total Bitcoin hashrate for a short period, which prompted hashers to proactively point their hashpower to other pools in order to avoid potentially harmful concentration.
-The low cost of switching pools acts as a checks and balances system on the self-regulating behavior of miners. [^^C2-6]
+The low cost of switching pools acts as a system of checks and balances on the self-regulating behavior of miners. [^^C2-6]

 ![Global Overview of Bitcoin Mining Regions.
 Regions With Large Relevant Regions Shown in Teal, Sichuan in Blue and Remaining Minor Regions in Black](resources/_mining-locations.png) [^34]